lana-shanghai/Petyl/docs/base_token.rst

 Transfer with data
 ==================
 Certain use cases need addional data to be transfered along with token operations.
-We have included the transferWithData() function to support additional functionality bothin the sending and receiving of tokens.
+We have included the transferWithData() function to support additional functionality both in sending and receiving tokens.

 Operators
 =========